A New People

 We derive the form of the word people from the Latin populus.
 However, the sense of the ancient populus did not connote nationality or citizenship.
 The word often referred to laying waste or degrading.

 The law of the civitas had words as ■aerarius and ■aerarium, for residents who had to pay tax, but were not allowed to vote or hold offices.
-The conditions were actually military regime, and made business difficult, giving no sense of national identity to the people at large.
-Without legal rationale, Caesars were able effectively to give death verdicts among any people within the military range.
+The living conditions were actually military regime, and made business difficult, giving no sense of national identity to the people at large.
+Without legal rationale and just upon a whim, Caesars were able effectively to give death verdicts on anyone within the military range, citizens included, also those talented and important as Cicero.

-The word ■ordo had a dignified sense, and the Seal does not follow Imperial Latin:
+At the time of the US Framers, he word ■ordo remained for a dignified sense, and the Seal does not follow the Imperial Latin in the word seclorum:

 Out of many, one;